gigalixir/gigalixir-cli/docs/source/main.rst

   - *API Server / Controller*: This is responsible for handling all user requests such as scaling apps, setting configs, etc. It is also responsible for deploying the release into a run container.
   - *Database*: The database is where all of your app configuration is stored.
 Configs are encrypted due to their sensitive nature.
   - *Logger*: This is responsible for collecting logs from all your containers, aggregating them, and streaming them to you.
-  - *Router*: This is responsible for receiving web traffic for your app, terminating TLS, and routing the traffic to your app containers.
+  - *Router*: This is responsible for receiving web traffic for your app, terminating TLS, and routing the traffic to your run containers.
-  - *TLS Manager*: This is responsible for obtaining TLS certificates and storing them.
+  - *TLS Manager*: This is responsible for automatically obtaining TLS certificates and storing them.
-  - *Kubernetes*: This is responsible for managing your containers.
+  - *Kubernetes*: This is responsible for managing your run containers.
   - *Slug Storage*: This is where your slugs are stored.
   - *Observer*: This is an application that runs on your local machine that connects to your production node to show you everything you could ever want to know about your live production app.
   - *Run Container*: This is the container that your app runs in.